Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Related Work

-\textbf{Studying toxicity and dishonesty in large language models.} For evaluating toxicity, prior works have introduced data \cite{jigsaw-toxic-comment-classification-challenge} and probed for toxic speech in LLMs \cite{ousidhoum2021probing}.
-For evaluating dishonesty, there exist works introducing datasets \cite{augenstein2019multifc, lin2021truthfulqa, onoe2021creak, thorne2018fever, petroni2020kilt}, studying probing \cite{burns2022discovering}, studying the hallucination of made-up facts\cite{maynez2020faithfulness, krishna2021hurdles, ji2023survey}, and exploring measures for model uncertainty \cite{kuhn2023semantic}.
-Several approaches have also been introduced for reducing dishonesty including having models express their uncertainty in words \cite{lin2022teaching} and techniques for having models support their statements with evidence \cite{shuster2021retrieval, menick2022teaching}. \citet{nakano2021webgpt} leverages both RLHF and rejection sampling to improve factual accuracy of GPT-3 for question answering with access to a web browser.
-At a high level, \citet{evans2021truthful} focus on technical and political approaches for honest AI.
-Finally, concerning both toxicity and dishonesty, \citet{bai2022constitutional} demonstrate how language models can be prompted to evaluate and critique the outputs of other models for harmful outputs and \citet{bai2022training} study how learning from human feedback can reduce problems with both.
-We add to prior works by testing our pipeline for eliciting toxic and dishonest outputs, including for the study of model internals.
-To the best of our knowledge, this is the first work to synthesize inputs that elicit dishonest completions from language models at scale.
+\textbf{Studying toxicity and untruthfulness in large language models:} For evaluating toxicity, prior works have introduced data~\citep{jigsaw-toxic-comment-classification-challenge} and probed for toxic speech in LMs~\citep{ousidhoum2021probing}.
+For evaluating untruthfulness, there exist works introducing datasets~\citep{augenstein2019multifc, lin2021truthfulqa, onoe2021creak, thorne2018fever, petroni2020kilt}, studying probing~\citep{burns2022discovering}, studying hallucination~\citep{maynez2020faithfulness, krishna2021hurdles, ji2023survey}, and exploring measures for model uncertainty~\citep{kuhn2023semantic}.
+Several approaches have also been introduced for reducing untruthfulness, including having models express uncertainty~\citep{lin2022teaching} and having models support statements with evidence~\citep{shuster2021retrieval, menick2022teaching}.
+However, work on untruthfulness in LMs is complicated significantly by how there are subtle differences between different notions of truth~\citep{levinstein2023still}.
+For example, our common-knowledge approach contrasts with how other works have used a ground-truth one.
+Finally, concerning both toxicity and untruthfulness, \citet{bai2022constitutional} demonstrate how language models can be prompted to critique the outputs of other models for harmful outputs.
+We add to prior works by testing our pipeline for eliciting toxic and false outputs, including for the study of model internals.
+To the best of our knowledge, this is the first work to synthesize inputs that elicit false completions from LMs at scale.
+One area of current interest is studying whether the truthfulness of statements can be identified from internal activations.
+However, much of this work is limited by (1) excluding statements from probing data that are neither true nor false and (2) a lack of an ability to distinguish when models output false things because of ‘false belief’ versus ‘deceptive behavior’.
+This distinction may be of significance for both interpreting and correcting these failures~\citep{evans2021truthful, burns2022discovering}.
+Because it contains ‘neither’-type statements and common-knowledge labels, CommonClaim may help with both of these challenges.